Taosaywong/Java-Coursework/README.md

 - Delete: Remove expense records no longer needed.

-Getting Started
+G#etting Started
 Prerequisites
 - Android Studio (or your preferred IDE for mobile app development).
 - Basic knowledge of SQLite and app development.

-Installation
+I#nstallation

 1. Clone the repository
    - git clone git@github.com:Taosaywong/Java-Coursework.git
 2. Open the Project in your preferred IDE
 3. Run the project on an emulator

-Instructions to Use
+# Instructions to Use
 - Register and Login:- Start by registering a new account in the system.
 - Use your credentials to log in.